Words and Phrases for Conclusion (B2–C1 Guide)

 As a result

-Meaning: used to introduce a conclusion.
+Meaning: Used to introduce a consequence or outcome.

 Discover more from My Lingua Academy